Deadline on Bills stadium deal extended again

-ORCHARD PARK, N.Y.
-(WIVB) — An important deadline related to the new Bills stadium project was extended Friday for a second time.
+ROCHESTER, N.Y.
+(WROC/ WIVB) – An important deadline related to the new Bills stadium project was extended Friday for a second time.

 Sunday was the deadline for New York State, Erie County and the Buffalo Bills to formalize the binding agreements to build the complex in Orchard Park.
 If the deal wasn’t inked by then, the Bills would have the option of holding relocation discussions with other cities, counties, or states.